How to Build a Customer Referral Program

 The reality is, however, that you're effectively asking your customers to stand in place of your marketing and sales departments.
 And when referrals are the heart of generating new business, operating with tact, consistency, and patience is extremely important.

-7 Steps to Building an Effective Customer Referral Program
+7 Steps to Start an Effective Customer Referral Program

 1. Set Your Goals